This post will brief you on how to compress files into .zip files simultaneously at different destinations using Copywhiz.

-- Select the files from the source folder and right-click on it and choose Copywhiz–>Copy as shown below:
+- Select the files from the source folder and right-click on them and choose Copywhiz–>Copy as shown below:

 - Right-click inside the destination folder where you wish to create your first .zip file and select Copywhiz–>Paste Advanced:

-If you don’t want to manually type them, you can click on the ‘Add’ option next to the box.
-This lets you browse to a destination folder and specify a .zip file name.
-This is to ensure that you create the file in the right place.
+If you don’t want to type them manually, you can click on the ‘Add’ option next to the box.
+This option lets you browse to a destination folder and specify a .zip file name.
+This feature ensured that you create the file in the right place.